 Key Question: Does the course materials make it easy to learn?

-Like the courses themselves, all ITIL course materials have to cover the same material, so there’s very little that differentiates them.
+Like the courses themselves, all course materials have to cover the same material, so there’s very little that differentiates them.
 Even so, there’s good and bad courseware.
 Ask to see sample materials.
 Great trainers either have their own accredited courseware or partner with excellent providers.

 Including good case studies that facilitate discussion and explanation can be especially helpful with the right instructor.